darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > Figure 4: Provide a color code with more contrast; fig4c is unclear.

 We would appreciate if the referee could be more constructively specific.
+Fig. 4c in particular shows three different overlapping frequency-time power plots separately using the red, green, and blue pixel channels in an 8-bit image, normalised from 0 (at 0) to 255 (at the maximum wavelet power).
+As such, it already uses, mathematically speaking, the maximum possible contrast that can be shown on modern computer display hardware for each of its colour channels.

 > Figure 8 shows clearly that constraining differential rotation is impossible.